-The SENCo and SLT will work closely with the SEN governor and staff to ensure the effective day to day operation of the school's special educational needs policy.
-The SENCo and the designated member of SLT will identify areas for development in special educational needs and contribute to the school's development plan.
-The SENCo will co-ordinate provision at School Support and for statemented pupils and those with EHC plans.
+The SENDCo and SLT will work closely with the SEND Governor and staff to ensure the effective day to day operation of the School's Special Educational Needs Policy.
+The SENDCo and the designated member of SLT will identify areas for development in special educational needs and contribute to the school's development plan.
+The SENDCo will co-ordinate provision at School Support and for those with EHC plans.

-The SENCO
+The SENDCo